 If you are able, please support the work I do here at PolarBearScience, some of which will go to Josh for these fabulous cartoons:

 Here is a list of issues regarding the Harvey et al. paper as well as responses to it: some of these you won’t have heard before.
-Because this is a long summary post, for convenience I offer it here also in pdf form: “Climate mauling, polar bears, and self-inflicted wounds of the self-righteous.”
+Because this is a long summary post, for convenience I offer it here also in pdf form (latest version with a few typos/spelling errors corrected): “Climate mauling, polar bears, and self-inflicted wounds of the self-righteous.”

 Financial conflicts of interest

-There are financial conflicts of interest in this Harvey BioScience incident as well a ethical ones: people may not realize it but Mann’s new children’s book and Amstrup’s employer Polar Bears International depend absolutely upon the iconic polar-bear-in-peril image to sell their messages of an imminent climate change apocalypse.
+There are financial conflicts of interest in this Harvey BioScience incident as well as an ethical one: people may not realize it but Mann’s new children’s book and Amstrup’s employer Polar Bears International depend absolutely upon the iconic polar-bear-in-peril image to sell their messages of an imminent climate change apocalypse.

 In addition, Mann’s book also competes for sales with my popular polar bear book for kids, Polar Bear Facts & Myths (available in English, French and German), which doesn’t sell fear along with the science.
 What better book marketing strategy for Mann than to smear the scientific integrity of the competition just before his book is released?

 I suspect this has had some impact on sales of my book because of the negative reviews posted on Amazon just after the Harvey paper was released, with language similar to that used in the paper (see here; also here for a nasty review of my book for preschoolers (Polar Bears Have Big Feet), which has no controversial content whatsoever, by someone who hasn’t read it).